RIVM-bioinformatics/auriclass/README.md

 In both cases, a comparative method with higher resolution (e.g. reference-based mapping phylogeny) would help solve what's wrong.

+- I see "SKIPPED" in the output report for QC columns.
+What does this mean?

+If the sample fails the `qc_species` check (mash distance > `--non_candida_threshold`), the sample is assumed to be a species not related to *Candida*.
+Therefore, no further analysis is performed and the output report is immediately returned.

+"SKIPPED" will also appear for QC_genome_size, QC_multiple_hits and QC_high_distance if you disable these check using `--no_qc`.

 - I want to build my own database and use this for this tool.
 How do I start?

 You would need to select reference genomes and define their respective clades.
 A sketch of the reference genomes should be supplied to AuriClass using the `-r` flag, while a CSV file following the format of `data/clade_config.csv` should be supplied using the `-c` flag.
 Any related species which should be excluded from the analysis should be defined as "outgroup" in the clade configuration file.